patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/13134041954_3a8794f2af_o.png)

 Note:
-For this project I was scrapping google street view data to construct this continues horizon.
+To construct this continues horizon I was scrapping google street view data.
-You can see how using google's routing service I choose a path, to then make different request to the GoogleStreetView API

 --